Classic Kenya & Tanzania Safari (Dec-Jun)

 (all-inclusive price per person, depending on dates & camps selected)

 Can’t decide between the safari highlights of Kenya versus Tanzania?
-Don’t: experience the best of both on this classic route that takes in five famous wildlife reserves in each legendary safari country.
-From Nairobi, visit Amboseli, the Lewa Conservancy and Masai Mara, then cross into Tanzania to follow the migrating herds across the Serengeti.
+Experience the best of both on this classic route that takes in five famous wildlife reserves in these legendary safari countries.
+From Nairobi, visit Amboseli, the Lewa Conservancy or Laikipia Plateau and Maasai Mara, then cross into Tanzania to follow the migrating herds across the Serengeti.
 Finish with the Ngorongoro Crater, home to the densest concentration of animals in all Africa.

 Our Expert Says

 Wildlife, wildlife, wildlife!
 A chance to see the Big Five, witness amazing scenery and learn about fascinating cultures.
 What more could you ask for from a safari?

 A rough outpost amidst a highland swamp as the colonial capital of British East Africa in 1907, Nairobi today is the urban heartbeat of independent Kenya and one of Africa’s most important cities.
 Nairobi has long been a meeting point for adventurers and travelers from all over the world, and most Kenya safaris still originate here.
 Nairobi’s national museum and the historic home of Karen Blixen, author of Out of Africa, are popular attractions.

 Elephants abound in Amboseli, and to see these African icons against the backdrop of snow-topped Mount Kilimanjaro is a timeless image of the continent.
 This mosaic of dusty plains and swampy springs is also home to buffalo, wildebeest, zebra, impala, hyena, lion, leopard, cheetah and a third of Kenya’s nearly 1,100 bird species.
 The nearby photogenic black lava Chyulu Hills are a captivating area of ancient craters, rolling grasslands and aromatic cedar forest.